 Change the relevant value of the variable, then the link is separated.
 You can verify that by looking in the properties: The check is no longer there.

-You can use the following functions with the context menu:
+You can use the following functions via the context menu in the project properties:

-- Deriving a property from the data type:
+Deriving a property from the data type:

 If you have separated a linking, you can reestablish this again.

-- ► Separate property: